“I’m a team player who works well with others.”

 Start your bullet points off with a bang by leading with action verbs that emphasize teamwork skills.
 Try verbs like:

-Hiring managers want to see evidence of you doing things successfully in a team.
-Instead of directly saying you’re a team player, choose examples of times you’ve worked with others to finish a project, host an event, or resolve an issue, and quantify these examples with metrics and data to show the impact and range of your skills.
+Hiring managers want to see evidence of your skills, not just a list of roles and responsibilities.
+Instead of saying you’re a team player, choose examples of times you’ve worked with others to finish a project, host an event, or resolve an issue, and quantify these examples with metrics and data to show the impact and range of your skills.

-Use synonyms in your resume summary and cover letter
+Use teamwork synonyms in your summary and cover letter

-It is possible to directly address teamwork in areas of your resume like a cover letter and summary without resorting to buzzwords and cliches.
-The trick is to be clever about it — instead of coming right out and saying you’re a team player, use synonyms and other words for 'team player' to get the right idea across without being too obvious about it.
+It is still possible to directly address teamwork in your cover letter and summary without resorting to buzzwords and cliches.
+The trick is to be clever about it — instead of coming right out and saying you’re a good team player, use synonyms and other words for 'team player' to get the idea across without being too obvious about it.

 More Tips: Synonyms for common resume power verbs

 Once you’re happy with your resume, it’s time to put on the finishing touches.
 Uploading your resume to an ATS resume scanner is fast and free.
 It can also give you specific, detailed feedback on how you score on core competencies like teamwork.

 After understanding what specific teamwork skills a job requires and how to showcase those skills on your resume, the next step is to reflect on your experiences and determine what roles in your previous work history best showcase these skills.
 If you’re struggling to find good examples of teamwork skills, follow these steps:

 - Identify your role: Consider a time in your previous work experience when you interacted as part of a team.
 What role did you fulfill?
 Were you the organizer, the creative thinker, or the one who brought the team back on track?

 - Identify the team dynamic: What type of team were you involved in, and how did you contribute to the team’s overall success?
 Did you mediate conflicts, contribute to a positive environment, or motivate your teammates?